rikonaka/How-to-process-KDD-99-dataset/README.md

 # How-to-process-KDD-99-dataset
 Use Introduction

-### Some people choose be different from others
+### Other undecided authors go round the curve
-you can insert the dataset into DataBase,and find a new road to Rome,but I didn't choose this road
+you can insert the dataset into database like mysql or sqlite3, but I do not recommend doing this

 ## I will replace the KDD-99 data string as a value

-Initial data is like this
+The original data is like this

 ```
 0,tcp,http,SF,181,5450,0,0,0,0,0,1,0,0,0,0,0,0,0,0,0,0,8,8,0.00,0.00,0.00,0.00,1.00,0.00,0.00,9,9,1.00,0.00,0.11,0.00,0.00,0.00,0.00,0.00,normal.
 ```

-and we can replace string at the 2, 3, 4 position and the result is like this
+And we could replace string at the 2, 3, 4 position and the result will like this

 ```
 0,1,22,10,181,5450,0,0,0,0,0,1,0,0,0,0,0,0,0,0,0,0,8,8,0.00,0.00,0.00,0.00,1.00,0.00,0.00,9,9,1.00,0.00,0.11,0.00,0.00,0.00,0.00,0.00,normal.
 ```

 and if we do this, the accuracy of clustering will be `improved`

 when i use the initial data without replace the string as a value, the accuracy of clustering is `97.79%`